Forestry FRST 307 – Biotic Disturbances

 To pass the course students must obtain at least 50 % overall.
 Students who miss an exam or are unable to complete an assignment by the due date must contact the Instructor at the earliest possible date to determine whether a suitable accommodation can be made.
 Failure to do so will result in a grade of zero.

-Lecture notes will be posted on the course web site at least one hour before each lecture.
+Lecture notes will be posted on the Canvas site at least one hour before each lecture.
 Please note that while the posted lecture notes will be comprehensive, they will not necessarily capture all of the information delivered verbally by the Instructor for which students will be responsible during exams.